COVID-19 information for patients

-- All patients, visitors, and staff in SCCA clinics must wear a surgical mask.
-If patients and visitors aren’t wearing one, a mask will be provided upon arrival.
+- All patients, visitors and staff in Fred Hutch clinics must wear a surgical mask.
+If patients and visitors aren’t wearing a mask upon arrival, we will provide one.
 Please see CDC guidelines on how to protect yourself for more information.

 - Limiting the number of visitors.
 This includes:

-- Scheduling telehealth appointments for non-critical patient visits when possible.
+- Scheduling telehealth appointments for patients when possible.